 How Do I Become a Counselor in North Dakota?

 Counselors are by nature very helpful people with a strong desire to improve the lives of others.
 If this sounds like you, a career in counseling would probably suit you very well.
 The counseling industry in North Dakota is flourishing, and is one of the fastest growing industries in the state.
-The North Dakota Workforce Intelligence Network estimates that mental health counseling jobs will grow more than 20 percent through the year 2020.
+O*NET, a partner of the US Department of Labor, estimates that mental health counseling jobs will grow by 20% through the year 2030.
 Freshly licensed counselors should have no problem finding employment and will be offered competitive salaries.

 What Are the Requirements to Become a Counselor in North Dakota?

 Like most other states, the state of North Carolina requires that you complete educational, experience and examination requirements before becoming licensed.
 This will ensure that you build a rich background to serve you throughout your career as a counselor.

 |Undergraduate Work||Earn a Bachelor's Degree in Counseling||4 Years||Online or Campus|

 |Graduate Work||Earn a Master's Degree in Counseling||5-6 Years||Online or Campus|

 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|

 The first step to becoming licensed is obtaining a master’s degree in counseling or a closely related field.
 The program should consist of 48 semester hours, and should cover topics such as counseling theories and methods, group counseling, individual appraisal or testing, social and cultural foundations, etc. A full list of those topics is available via the North Dakota Board of Counselor Examiners.
 The program should be accredited by a national accrediting agency such as the Council for Accreditation of Counseling and Related Educational Programs (CACREP).